-Breonna Taylor, a 26-year-old Emergency Medical Technician (EMT), was shot and killed by Louisville Metro Police officers on March 13 during a raid on the home of her boyfriend, Kenneth Walker.
+Breonna Taylor, a 26-year-old emergency medical technician (EMT), was shot and killed by Louisville Metro Police officers on March 13 during a raid on her home with boyfriend Kenneth Walker.

 Breonna Taylor: Louisville EMT Killed in Botched Police Raid, Lawyer Says